controlplaneio/simulator/doc-templates/README.template.md

 A distributed systems and infrastructure simulator for attacking and debugging Kubernetes

+## Preperation work

+Before starting the Simulator please refer to [the preparation](../docs/prep-work-before-starting.md) document

 ## Usage

 The quickest way to get up and running is to simply: